Food spread with burrata and skewers

 Advertising

-You’ve probably whizzed past Balti Indian Restaurant countless times along your St George’s Terrace travels.
-And while the facade appears relatively nonchalant, it’s not until you step inside the eating house that it becomes memorable, aka neon-lit.
-Balti’s dramatic interior pairs well in some sense with its dramatically good curries, hailing from both the north and south of India.
-The super spicy chicken Chettinad is a South Indian crowd-favourite, and if your sweet tooth is nagging you for a lil’ something, Balti’s gulab jamun is irresistible – a traditional dessert of deep-fried, dense dough that’s doused in both rosewater and sugar syrup.
-One simply isn’t enough!
+You’ve probably whizzed past Balti Indian Restaurant countless times on St Georges Terrace in the heart of the city.
+And while the facade appears relatively nonchalant, it’s not until you step inside the eating house that it becomes memorable.
+Balti’s dramatic neon-lit interior pairs well with its dramatically good curries, hailing from both the north and south of India.
+The super spicy chicken Chettinad is a South Indian crowd-favourite, while the Punjabi five lentil mix is definitely North Indian.
+If your sweet tooth wants a lil’ something, Balti’s gulab jamun is irresistible.
+This traditional dessert of deep-fried dough is doused in rosewater-flavoured sugar syrup – one simply isn’t enough!

 Address: Shop 3/2 St Georges Tce, Perth